Palm Springs Modern Tours

 About the Tour

 Palm Springs has plenty to offer fans of architecture, but knowing where to go and what to see can be a challenge – especially for those with limited time.
-On this tour, you can sit back and relax as Palm Springs' architectural ambassador Robert Imber takes you through the city's diverse neighborhoods, reveals their many treasures and tells their fascinating stories.
+On this personally guided small group tour (maximum 6 guests), you can sit back and relax as Palm Springs' acclaimed and knowledgeable guides take you through the city's diverse neighborhoods, reveal their many treasures and tell their fascinating stories in a relaxed conversational setting.

-You'll see distinctive homes by noted architects, celebrity hideaways, familiar film locations, revolutionary modern tract developments, beautifully preserved commercial buildings and civic buildings that influenced public architecture throughout the world.
-You'll also see resorts, country clubs and hotels from Palm Springs' legendary Rat Pack days and a variety of notable older and newer structures that provide context and character to the city's eclectic built environment.
+You'll see distinctive homes by noted architects, celebrity hideaways, familiar film locations, revolutionary modern tract developments, beautifully preserved commercial buildings and civic buildings that influenced public architecture throughout the world - plus a variety of notable older and newer structures that provide context and character to the city's eclectic built environment.

 TOUR HIGHLIGHTS